alino20/parse-class-generator/README.md

   - determines the `import` statement at the top of the file.

 ## Examples

-Provide more examples, especially for common use cases or integration into projects.

 ```javascript
 // Example of modified built-in classes